a00908270/masterthesis/thesis.md

 ### vinnsl-nn-ui

 The frontend service consists of one single controller named `VinnslUI`.
-The `getStatus()` method retrieves all and neural network ids and their status.
+The `getStatus()` method retrieves all neural network ids and their status.
 This is stored in `vinnslList`.
 When selecting a neural network from the list, the neural network object is loaded by executing `getDetailsById()`.
 The response is stored in `currentVinnslItem`.

 Figure \ref{vinnsl-nn-ui_class} gives an overview of the used methods and stored variables.